deepmancer/metabase-postgres-docker/README.md

-# Metabase Docker Integration Script
+# Metabase Automatic Docker Integration Script

 This repository contains a Bash script to automate the process of adding PostgreSQL databases to a Metabase Docker container.
 The script interacts with the Metabase API to configure databases, making it easier to manage and integrate various data sources into your Metabase instance.